T. N. Chaturvedi: Governor

-TN Chaturvedi was appointed Governor of Karnataka by President APJ Abdul Kalam in August 2002.
+Chaturvedi was appointed Governor of Karnataka by President APJ Abdul Kalam in August 2002.
 In 2004, he was also briefly Governor of Kerala.
 Chaturvedi was praised for the manner in which he handled the situation when the coalition government in Karnataka of the Congress and the Janata Dal (S) broke down, and the Janata Dal (S) partnered with the BJP.
 He won the trust and respect of all political parties in the state.
 The historian Ramchandra Guha described him as one of the best governors that Karnataka had seen.

 Publications

 He published two books, Transfer of Technology, and Comparative Public Administration (in Hindi and English).
 He edited or co-edited over 30 books.
 Academically inclined, he wrote articles and gave lectures on subjects as varied as public administration, ethics in public life, accountability, good governance, the Renaissance in India, Sri Sarda Devi, etc. He was an accomplished writer and speaker in both English and Hindi.
 His editorials in Sahitya Amrit evoked great interest, with readers sending letters praising them, or asking further questions on the issues discussed.